MassConfusion/foody/README.md

 ## Getting started
 ---
-The is based on [Flutter](https://flutter.dev/), to get started follow the [official documentation](https://flutter.dev/docs/get-started/install).
-It is recommended to install Android Studio (for the dependenies) even if you plan on using a different editor.
+The App is based on [Flutter](https://flutter.dev/), to get started follow the [official documentation](https://flutter.dev/docs/get-started/install).
+It is recommended to install Android Studio (for the dependencies) even if you plan on using a different editor.

 ### Useful commands